openobserve/website4/content/blog/posts/launching-openobserve.md

    1. Logs, Metrics, Traces, Dashboards, Alerts, Functions, and more.
    1. Multi-tenancy
    1. Embedded scripting
       1. Ingest functions - think of it like an AWS lambda function that you can run on every record to modify during ingestion.
-It allows for reduction, redaction, and enrichment of log data as it enters ZincObserve.
+It allows for reduction, redaction, and enrichment of log data as it enters OpenObserve.
 Users could preprocess log records as they are entering the system.
 Users could build whatever function they can imagine.
       1. Query functions - think of it like a lambda function that can run on every log line during query after log records have already been ingested.
-E.g. if a user has a log record like “1.2.3.4 - POST prabhat@zinc https://zinc.dev”, you could parse it during query time and filter against it at query time.
+E.g. if a user has a log record like “1.2.3.4 - POST prabhat@zinc https://openobserve.ai”, you could parse it during query time and filter against it at query time.
 Users could build whatever function they can imagine.

 1. Sleep better at night knowing your system will keep running even if the nodes crash through autohealing.

-Below is the result of storage utilization when we ingested our kubernetes cluster logs in both ZincObserve and Elasticsearch for a couple of hours.
+Below is the result of storage utilization when we ingested our kubernetes cluster logs in both OpenObserve and Elasticsearch for a couple of hours.

 ![](/img/blog/blog1.png)